Maine Health Professions Loan Program

 Loan funds are paid directly to the school for credit to your student account.

 What is the interest rate?

-The interest rate is based on location and type of practice and/or population served.
+The interest rate can be as low as 0% and is based on location and type of practice and/or population served.

 Maine Health Professions Loan Program Repayment Chart